 \begin{lemma} In any diagram of $\infty$-groupoids

 if the outer rectangle and the right-hand square are pullbacks, then the left-hand square is a pullback. \end{lemma}

-\begin{blanko}{Monomorphisms.} The notion of monomorphism of $\infty$-groupoids plays an important role throughout this paper, notably through the definition of complete decomposition space~(\ref{complete}).
-A map of $\infty$-groupoids is a {\em monomorphism} when its fibres are $(-1)$-groupoids (i.e.~are either empty or contractible).
-In some respects, this notion behaves like for sets: for example, if $f:X\to Y$ is a monomorphism, then there is a complement $Z:=Y\shortsetminus X$ such that $Y \simeq X + Z$.
+\begin{blanko}{Monomorphisms.} The homotopy invariant notion of monomorphism of $\infty$-groupoids plays an important role throughout this paper, notably through the definition of complete decomposition space~(\ref{complete}).
+A map of $\infty$-groupoids is a {\em monomorphism} when its (homotopy) fibres are $(-1)$-groupoids (i.e.~are either empty or contractible).

+(We warn against a potential point of confusion: in the Joyal model, $\infty$-groupoid means Kan complex, but the homotopy-invariant notion of monomorphism between $\infty$-groupoids is {\em not} the same as levelwise injective simplicial map between Kan complexes.
+For example, any equivalence of $\infty$-groupoids is a monomorphism, but not every equivalence of Kan complexes is levelwise injective.
+Conversely the inclusion $1\to BG$ of a point into the classifying space of a group is not a monomorphism of $\infty$-groupoids, but it is injective levelwise in the sense of Kan complexes.)

+In some respects, this notion of monomorphism does behave as for sets: for example, if $f:X\to Y$ is a monomorphism, then there is a complement $Z:=Y\shortsetminus X$ such that $X + Z\simeq Y$.
 Hence a monomorphism is essentially an equivalence from $X$ onto some connected components of $Y$.
-On the other hand, a crucial difference from sets to $\infty$-groupoids is that diagonal maps of $\infty$-groupoids are not in general monomorphisms.
+On the other hand, a crucial difference between sets and $\infty$-groupoids is that diagonal maps of $\infty$-groupoids are not in general monomorphisms.
 In fact $X \to X \times X$ is a monomorphism if and only if $X$ is discrete (i.e.~equivalent to a set). \end{blanko}

-\begin{blanko}{Linear algebra with coefficients in $\infty$-groupoids.} \cite{GKT:HLA} \ The $\infty$-categories of the form $\Grpd_{/S}$ form the objects of a symmetric monoidal $\infty$-category $\LIN$, described in detail in \cite{GKT:HLA}: the morphisms are the linear functors, meaning that they preserve homotopy sums, or equivalently indeed all colimits.
+\begin{blanko}{Linear algebra with coefficients in $\infty$-groupoids \cite{GKT:HLA}.} The slice $\infty$-categories of the form $\Grpd_{/I}$ form the objects of a symmetric monoidal $\infty$-category $\LIN$, described in detail in \cite{GKT:HLA}: the morphisms are the linear functors, meaning that they preserve homotopy sums, or equivalently indeed all colimits.
 Such functors are given by spans: the span

 defines the linear functor

 given by pullback along $p$ followed by composition with $q$.
 The $\infty$-category $\LIN$ can play the role of the category of vector spaces, although to be strict about that interpretation, finiteness conditions should be imposed, as we do later in this paper (Section~\ref{sec:findec}).